thegworld/gtx-browser/headless/README.md

-# Headless Chromium
+# Headless GTx Browser

-Headless Chromium allows running Chromium in a headless/server environment.
+Headless GTx Browser allows running GTx Browser in a headless/server environment.
-Expected use cases include loading web pages, extracting metadata (e.g., the DOM) and generating bitmaps from page contents -- using all the modern web platform features provided by Chromium and Blink.
+Expected use cases include loading web pages, extracting metadata (e.g., the DOM) and generating bitmaps from page contents -- using all the modern web platform features provided by GTx Browser and Blink.

-There are two ways to use Headless Chromium:
+There are two ways to use Headless GTx Browser:

 ## Usage via the DevTools remote debugging protocol